10 Ways eBay Sellers Can Get Funding

 When you apply for a Kabbage line of credit, you give Kabbage access to your PayPal and eBay accounts so they can assess your sales profits and your credit.
 If you are approved, the money will be deposited directly into your PayPal account.
 Bear in mind that your PayPal account is connected to your bank account, so if you’re delinquent in paying back the loan, Kabbage will withdraw the funds directly from your bank account.
 Ouch.

 Given the fact that you can apply for a Kabbage loan, get a decision, and start withdrawing funds within minutes–and considering the company’s integration with PayPal and eBay–this is a convenient way for established high-volume eBay sellers to access a significant amount of capital very quickly.
 However, small-time sellers will find the high borrowing cost extremely onerous.
 Convenience is expensive.

 Read our Kabbage review to learn more.

-If your eBay business is in need of some leniency from a lender, take heart—OnDeck is one of the most lenient lenders you’ll find.
-Offering short-term loans and lines of credit, OnDeck requires you to have been in business for at least 12 months and be pulling in at least $100K/year in revenue.
-You’ll also need a credit score of at least 500.
+If your eBay business is in need of some leniency from a lender, take heart—OnDeck (see our review) is one of the most lenient lenders you’ll find.
+Offering short-term loans and lines of credit, OnDeck has relatively low borrower requirements:

 OnDeck offers short-term loans up to $500K, and lines of credit of with credit facilities up to $100K.